-- MODE Selects OFF, AUTO, COOL, HEAT PUMP, FURNACE, or FAN. - FAN Selects AUTO, LOW, MED, OR HIGH.

-• TEMPERATURE - Use UP/DN triangles to adjust room temperature.
+- MODE Selects OFF, AUTO, COOL, HEAT PUMP, FURNACE, or FAN.
+Not all rooms have the FURNACE button. - FAN Selects AUTO, LOW, MED, OR HIGH. - TEMPERATURE Use UP/DOWN triangles to adjust room temperature set point.

 STATUS DISPLAY

 - SET TEMPERATURE The target temperature for the room. - HOUR GLASS The system is waiting on the room's roof top compressor to run. - PROG O-RIDE The "DAY/NIGHT" settings are being overridden by "HOLD." - FIRE FLAME Indicates the furnace is turned on. - SNOWFLAKE Indicates the air conditioner compressor is turned on. - RED WAVES Indicates the heat pump compressor is turned on.